Aravind Eye Hospitals: LAICO

 Aravind established Lions Aravind Institute of Community Ophthalmology (LAICO) in association with Lions International in 1992.
 The institute offers training for hospital administrators, hospital operations managers and other management professionals.

 Aurolab

 The lens (IOL) implanted during cataract surgery improves visual outcomes and, thereby, quality of life.
-However, the high cost threatened Aravind’s ability to provide IOLs to its poorer patients in the late 1980s.
+However, the high cost threatened Aravind's ability to provide IOLs to its poorer patients in the late 1980s.
 This led to Aravind establishing Aurolab, a manufacturing facility, which introduced IOLs at $10 while others were selling them at $60-$100.
 Aurolab now manufactures a little more than two million lenses annually and exports to 160 countries.
-About 60% of Aurolab’s sales go to non-profit organizations.
-Aurolab now produces high quality IOLs, sutures, blades, pharmaceuticals and equipment at a fraction of their cost in the west, enabling Aravind and other providers to maintain quality and equity in care.
-Aurolab now meets over 10% of developing countries’ needs.
+About 60% of Aurolab's sales go to non-profit organisations.
+Aurolab now produces high-quality IOLs, sutures, blades, pharmaceuticals, and equipment at a fraction of their cost in the West, enabling Aravind and other providers to maintain quality and equity in care.
+Aurolab now meets over 10% of the needs of developing countries.